 While the eyes of photographers are more and more focused on the current and upcoming mirrorless cameras and less on DSLRs and compact cameras, there are still some exciting products on the market that deserve some attention from photographers and the camera we’re reviewing today also falls into this category.

 The Canon PowerShot G16 isn’t one of the new, cool and hip cameras on the market as it was released in 2013, but that still doesn’t mean that we can’t revisit it and take a look at it from a different angle than the one we could when it was new.
 Since it was one of the most advanced compact cameras from Canon at the time of its release, it still has enough fight left in it to become a decent purchase even today.
 There are still a lot of photographers that don’t care much about having the latest features and all the new technology in their cameras and just want a solid and reliable device that will help them take good quality photos and video.
-The G16 certainly has the ability to fulfil the needs of those photographers and also without breaking the bank.
-Let’s see how well this camera holds in 2017 and how much strength is left in it to compete with more modern cameras in its class.
+The G16 certainly has the ability to fulfill the needs of those photographers and also without breaking the bank.
+Let’s see how well this camera holds in 2017 now that Canon Powershot G1 Mark III was launched and how much strength is left in it to compete with more modern cameras of its class.
+And if you’re looking for different models and more of Canon’s best camera, visit this link.

 The Canon PowerShot G16 may not be built out of metal like some of other Canon’s advanced cameras, but it still manages to feel like a quality made camera.
 It’s built of sturdy polycarbonate and together with a nicely textured faux leather material that’s found on both the grip and the thumb rest the whole camera feels really solid in the hand and also easy to hold and use for a prolonged period of time.
 At 356 grams, the G16 also has the right weight to feel light enough and substantial at the same time.
 The other thing that really makes it stand out from many compact cameras out there is the sheer amount of manual control it has.
 Because it doesn’t have a touchscreen like many modern cameras these days, it’s important to have all the important settings and features right at your disposal and enough of them to avoid having to dig through the menus or look on the screen too often.
 The layout of all the controls on the G16 is nicely though out and well-optimized for its size, so no space was wasted here.